LipengSheng33/cse15l-lab-reports/lab4.md

 <img width="732" alt="Screen Shot 2023-05-22 at 5 57 23 PM" src="https://github.com/LipengSheng33/cse15l-lab-reports/assets/130394449/001fca5a-ef5a-47cd-ad1e-804d0e0679fd">

 Step 9: we found out that there is 1 failure and the merge method in the ListExamples.java document on line 42 went wrong and now we just need to go ahead and fix the issue using vim.
-We first type in "vim ListExamples.java" to open the java file like this:
+We first type in ```<vim ListExamples.java>``` to open the java file like this:

 <img width="461" alt="Screen Shot 2023-05-22 at 6 03 54 PM" src="https://github.com/LipengSheng33/cse15l-lab-reports/assets/130394449/496495aa-eb2a-40f4-8d7c-2dd5ca87b2fc">